-We may be unable to continue to make shareholder/unitholders distributions at expected levels.
+We may be unable to continue to make equityholders distributions at expected levels.
 We expect to make regular quarterly cash distributions to our equityholders.
 However, our ability to make such distributions depends on a number of factors, some of which are beyond our control.
 Some of our loan agreements contain provisions that could restrict future distributions.
 Our ability to make distributions at expected levels will also be dependent, in part, on other matters, including, but not limited to:

-- continued property occupancy and timely receipt of rent obligations: - the amount of future capital expenditures and expenses relating to our properties; - the level of leasing activity and future rental rates: - the strength of the commercial real estate market;
+- continued property occupancy and timely receipt of rent obligations.

+- the amount of future capital expenditures and expenses relating to our properties;

+- the level of leasing activity and future rental

+- the strength of the commercial real estate

+- market;

+- our ability to

+- compete;

-- · our ability to - compete; - governmental actions and initiatives, including risks associated with the impact of a government shutdown or budgetary reductions or impasses: - our costs of compliance with environmental and other laws;
+- governmental actions and initiatives, including risks associated with the impact of a prolonged government shutdown or budgetary reductions or impasses:

+- our costs of compliance with environmental and other

+- laws;

-· our corporate overhead
+- our corporate overhead

-levels;
+- levels:

-our amount of uninsured losses;
+- our amount of uninsured losses;

+- our decision to reinvest in operations rather than distribute available